 In minor cases of Tachycardia, you may not need treatment or medication.
 However, if your condition is causing your heart to work inefficiently, you may notice that you feel fatigued, experience chest pressure, or become breathless.
 This means that your body is not receiving the oxygenated blood that it needs to function properly.

 When to Visit Emergency Room for Tachycardia Treatment

 Most people experience occasional bouts of heart palpitations, and these alone should not be a cause for concern.
 However, if you think that Tachycardia is causing dizziness, fatigue, or tightness in your chest, go to the nearest emergency room immediately.
 Keep an eye out for these telling symptoms:

 - Chest pain

 - Irregular heart beat

-If you experience tachycardia, please visit one of our emergency rooms.
-Our ERs are open 24 hours a day, 7 days a week for your emergency room needs and health concerns and we have all of the equipment necessary to diagnose and treat tachycardia and any other medical condition.
-Our board-certified physicians will get you taken care of, within the comforts of our fully-stocked facility.
-Schedule an emergency room appointment with us.
+If you experience unusual heart rate, please visit one of our emergency rooms.
+Our ERs are open 24 hours a day, 7 days a week for your emergency room needs and health concerns, and we have all of the equipment necessary to diagnose and treat most medical conditions.
+Our board-certified physicians will get you taken care of within the comforts of our fully-stocked facility.